DECODEproject/decode-mobile-app/docs/App.md

 ##### NOTE:

 We have had trouble when publishing to Google Play in the past.
-The links we use in the app do not work the same way as they had in Expo, with no solution to be found.
+The links we use in the app do not work the same way as they had in Expo, with no solution to be found:

+- When returning to the app from the Credential Issuer site, the 'url' event handler is not triggered and the credential is not stored.
+- We believe that it's an issue with how the Android Standalone App handles links to the app.
+The event might stop working after the first time, since the error only happens if the app was started from a link in the beginning too (as is the case for the signing flow)

 If the issue doesn't get resolved in Expo, the app might have to be ejected.

 ## Future Development